 On June 23, 2017, Rovi Guides, Inc. ("Rovi") and TiVo Solutions Inc. (together with Rovi, "TiVo") filed a patent infringement complaint against Videotron Ltd. and Videotron G.P. (together, "Videotron") in Toronto, Canada, alleging infringement of six patents.
 Videotron was a prior licensee under the Rovi patent portfolio.
 The first week of trial on four patents was held the week of March 9, 2020.
 The Federal Court of Canada closed due to the COVID-19 pandemic on March 16, 2020, and the trial was temporarily stayed.
 The trial resumed on May 25, 2020, conducted remotely by video, and concluded on June 17, 2020.
 The parties filed their written closing submissions on September 30, 2020.
 The closing arguments were held in January 2021.
-No date is set by the court to issue its judgement.
+No date is set by the Court to issue its judgement.

-On May 21, 2021, Rovi filed a patent infringement complaint against Videotron Ltd. in Toronto, Canada, alleging infringement of four patents.
-On July 21, 2021, the Federal Court of Canada held a case management conference, shortly before which Videotron Ltd. filed a motion to strike various portions of the statement of claim.
-During the case management conference, the court set a briefing schedule for the motion to strike and set the motion hearing for August 9, 2021.
+On May 21, 2021, Rovi filed a patent infringement complaint against Videotron in Toronto, Canada, alleging infringement of four patents.
+On July 21, 2021, the Federal Court of Canada held a case management conference, shortly before which Videotron filed a motion to strike various portions of the statement of claim.
+On October 22, 2021, the Court held a hearing on Videotron's motion to strike.
+To date, the Court has not ruled on the motion.
 No further dates have been set.